COLORADO QUILTING COUNCIL

 Log Cabin Fever 2021

-Colorado Quilting Council’s Board of Directors has replaced in-person meetings, workshops and events with Zoom meetings, workshops and events through June 2021.
-The board is monitoring the COVID-19 situation and will move future in-person meetings to Zoom if advised by health and government officials to do so.
+Colorado Quilting Council’s Board of Directors has replaced in-person meetings, workshops and events with Zoom meetings, workshops and events through the end of 2021.
 Our first priority is the health and well being of every member.
 Zoom links are sent to all CQC members who have provided email addresses to us a few days before each meeting.
 If you are not receiving these eblasts, contact Andrea Coyle, 239-770-4016 or email@example.com.
 Please check with local guilds for information on their meetings and events.

 Log Cabin Fever 2021